Raid-Hub/RaidHub-API/README.md

 ### Testing

-Static linting and typescript compliation checks can be run with `bun lint` and `bun tsc` respectively.
+Static linting and typescript compliation checks can be run with `bun lint` and `bun types` respectively.
 Running integration tests locally is not yet fully supported, but you can run basic unit tests with `bun:test`

 ## Resources and Tools